-Samuel Hullick, thought leader on user onboarding, uses this analogy in his book “The Elements of User Onboarding” to show you how to overcome those hurdles and help you to onboard your users successful.
+Samuel Hullick, thought leader on user onboarding, uses this analogy in his book “The Elements of User Onboarding” to show you how to overcome those hurdles and help you to onboard your users successfully.

 In this article, we will summarize the key learnings from the book to help you skyrocket your onboarding.

-Credits are to Samuel, all mistakes and important omissions are mine.
+Credits are to Samuel, all mistakes and important omissions are ours.